woywoy123/AnalysisG/docs/source/tools/multithreading.rst

 One might wonder why the ``is not None`` condition is required.
 The threading class will assure that the order of the list is preserved, and this is achieved by creating a list of ``None`` type and injecting the thread results at the associated index.
-From the above example function, the aim was to merge a very large list into a single number, so naturally the list output would incrementally shrink and could potentially cause issues with classes which are expecting a consistent array length.
+From the above example function, the aim was to merge a large list into a single number, so naturally the list output would incrementally shrink and could potentially cause issues with classes which are expecting a consistent array length.

 Include a Progress Bar to the Threading Function
 ________________________________________________

-One could also modify the above function and add a progress bar.
+One could also alter the above function and add a progress bar.
 This would slightly degrade performance, but would inform the user how the processing is progressing.
 An example would look like this: